wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** Oh I'm looking forward to this Ken, I've never been in a cave before, I should be videoing this for my YouTube channel.

-**Ken:** Well Dorothy, I've been in many caves in my time, they can be quite small and it looks like there's an awful lot of people coming on this tour with us.
+**Ken:** Well Dorothy, I've been in many caves in my time.
+They can be quite small and it looks like there's an awful lot of people coming on this tour with us.
 Look at 'em.
 Are you ALL here for the tour?
 I say, are you all here for the tour?
 Honestly some of them seem a bit simple!

 **Dorothy:** Ken!!!!!